Mamonasadaf/Driver-Fatigue-Detection/doc/logbook.md

 - Discussed and selected research paper for implementation
 - Team brainstorming session on project scope and objectives
 - Identified key challenges and requirements
-- Assigned initial research tasks to team members
+- Assigned initial tasks to team members

 ### Activities
-- Began literature review on the selected research paper
+- Mamona Sadaf Began literature review on the selected research paper
 - Explored related work and state-of-the-art approaches
-- Documented key concepts and methodologies from the paper

 ### Deliverables
 - Initial research notes and findings
-- Project proposal draft

 ---